protontypes/open-sustainable-technology/README.md

 - [openENTRANCE](https://github.com/openENTRANCE/nomenclature) - The Horizon 2020 openENTRANCE project aims at developing, using and disseminating an open, transparent and integrated modelling platform for assessing low-carbon transition pathways in Europe.
 - [Joulia.jl](https://github.com/JuliaEnergy/Joulia.jl) - A Large-Scale Spatial Power System Model for Julia
 - [The IDAES Toolkit](https://github.com/IDAES/idaes-pse) -  aims to provide multi-scale, simulation-based, open source computational tools and models to support the design, analysis, optimization, scale-up, operation and troubleshooting of innovative, advanced energy systems.
+- [Temoa](https://github.com/TemoaProject/temoa) - Tools for Energy Model Optimization and Analysis (Temoa) is an open source modeling framework for conducting energy system analysis

 ### Analysis